dvrpc/crash-db/README.md

 Misc:
   - The crash table's "urban_rural" field lists (in comments only, not as separate lookup table) possible values 1=rural, 2=urbanized, 3=urban, but only values in field for all 2023 counties are 1 and 2.
 So should it be 1=rural, 2=urban?
 What is "urbanized"?
   - The commveh table's "axle_cnt" doesn't have a lookup table, but seems to use 99 for unknown.
 Converted to null.
 But what about others that are very high?
 What's the highest number of axles a vehicle and trailers could have?
-  - The crash table's "lane_closed" field contains no data.
+  - The crash table's "lane_closed" field contains no data for years 2008-2024.
 I have not checked other fields but probably worthwhile to do so.
 I only happened across this by chance as the previous version of the data had bad values for this field (supposed to by Y/N but contained 0,1,2,9,U).
-  - In 2007, lane_closed (boolean) contained '2'.
+  - In 2005-2007, lane_closed (boolean) contained '2'.
 Converted to null.